graphprotocol/graph-node/docs/environment-variables.md

 - `SILENT_GRAPHQL_VALIDATIONS`: If `ENABLE_GRAPHQL_VALIDATIONS` is enabled, you are also able to just silently print the GraphQL validation errors, without failing the actual query.
 Note: queries might still fail as part of the later stage validations running, during GraphQL engine execution.
+- `GRAPH_GRAPHQL_DISABLE_BOOL_FILTERS`: disables the ability to use AND/OR filters.
+This is useful if we want to disable filters because of performance reasons.

 ### GraphQL caching